ZhongIekka/Git_placeholder/README.md

 ## Data Cleaning

-### Weapon

-<p style='text-align: justify;'>More than half of this column were null values.
-These columns were therefore filled with 'NONE' and an assumption made that these were crimes where no weapons were used to cause physical injury.</p>

 ### Inside/Outside

 <p style='text-align: justify;'>This column originally contained 4 types of values, namely 'Inside', 'Outside','I' and 'O'.</p>